subatomicdev/binance-futures-cpp/README.md

 **7th March 2021**
 - Added async version of newOrder() and cancelOrder()
 - Added class and functions to test timing
-- Function to call the "batchOrders" coming soon

 **5th March 2021**
 - Added accountBalance(), klines(), takerBuySellVolume()